stormpath/stormpath-documentation/source/auth_z.rst

 .. only:: java

-  This will return the Account resource along with the customData
+  This will return the Account resource along with the customData.

 .. only:: php